Considering a major or minor in Sociology?

 Considering applying for a scholarship or fellowship?

-Consult the Office of Academic Resources for application information and deadlines, instructions on acquiring institutional endorsement, and general advice.
+Consult the Office of Academic Affairs for application information and deadlines, instructions on acquiring institutional endorsement, and general advice.
 It is never too early to start talking to your major advisor about preparing your application.